LailaMahmoudi/Machine-Learning-and-statistical-Analysis-Of-Titanic/README.md

 - Splitting the training data.
 - Feature Scaling

-# Step 4 : Modeling
+# Step 4 : Modeling and Evaluating the performance of all models using the performance metrics.

-In this part we'll try differents models of Machine learning: Logistic Regression, Random Forest, Support Vector Machine, Decision tree, GaussianNB Model and KNeighbors Model
+- In this part we'll try differents models of Machine learning: Logistic Regression, Random Forest, Support Vector Machine, Decision tree, GaussianNB Model and KNeighbors Model.

-# Step 5 : Performance Metrics

-Evaluating the machine learning model is a crucial part in any data science project.
+- Evaluating the machine learning model is a crucial part in any data science project.
 There are many metrics that helps us to evaluate our model accuracy.

 -Classification Accuracy
 -Confusion matrix